HOW TO GROW BANANA TREES

 VARIETIES OF BANANAS

 There are many kinds of interesting bananas to grow for the Florida home gardener.
 Let's start with a basic few: Grand Nain, Dwarf Cavendish, and Pisang Ceylon 'Lady Fingers'.
+All heights are measurements of the trunk height, to where the leaves begin.

 Cavendish bananas are a group of cultivars of Musa acuminata that represented 47% of global banana production by 1998 to 2000.
 They are distinguished from one another simply by height & features of the fruit.